nextcloud/health/README.md

 ## Developing

-There are multiple ways to develop on Deck.
-As you will need a Nextcloud server running, the individual options are described below.
+You will need a Nextcloud server running, the individual options are described below.

 ### General build instructions